OfficialPhilcomm/retropie-music/readme.md

 If you want some christmas specific music (I know I do), you can create a folder called `winter` inside the music folder.
 In December, music will be played from there.

+You might experience slowdowns with mp3 files downloaded from YouTube.
+This is because the sample rate is not correct.
+You can convert the sample rate to `44100` with a package called `sox`.
+Use the command `sox file.mp3 -r 44100 out.mp3`.
+Make sure the output file is not the input file.

 ## Config
 The config for the script is located at `/opt/dev_philcomm/config.cfg`.
 It is created after the first script startup.